PataphysicalSociety/soupault.app/site/reference-manual.md

 Finally, if you want total control over the process, you can write an index processor in Lua.
 The most important advantage of Lua index processors is that they can generate new pages and inject them in the processing queue.

-For example, here’s a reimplementation of the built-in `index_template` behavior in Lua, but with a twist: it also creates a clone of the index page.
+For example, here is a reimplementation of the built-in `index_template` behavior in Lua, but with a twist: it also creates a clone of the index page.

 ```toml